jblumenstock/migration_networks_replication/README.md

 ### Data availability

 The paper uses a mix of public survey data and private mobile phone data.
 The survey data were obtained from the National Institute of Statistics of Rwanda (2012, 2014).
-The mobile phone data were provided by a private mobile phone operator in Rwanda.

  * National Institute of Statistics of Rwanda, “The Evolution of Poverty in Rwanda from 2000 to 2011: Results from the Household Surveys (EICV),” Technical Report, Kigali, Rwanda February 2012.
 Accessed from https://catalog.ihsn.org/index.php/catalog/3142/download/46398